 Is October a cheap or expensive month for a Hawaii vacation?

 Per our analysis of Hawaii hotel rates, October is an excellent month to save money on accommodations.
-In fact, it’s one of the cheapest times of the year as you can see from the following graphic.
+In fact, it’s one of the cheapest times of the year as you can see from the following graph.

 Are there any special festivals or reasons to visit Hawaii in October?